Quackster/LibreShockwave/docs/ASSISTANCE.md

 - When an issue reproduces only in v31, inspect the extracted `.ls`, `.lasm`, `.window`, `.props`, `manifest.tsv`, and bitmap/text exports before editing C++.
+- Before adding or changing a builtin for a hot function name, verify whether the name is an authored Lingo handler in the relevant assets.
+For v31 resource helpers, check `/opt/git/v31_assets/projectorrays_lingo/fuse_client/casts/External/MovieScript 9 - Resource API.ls` first; functions such as `memberExists` and `getmemnum` dispatch through that movie script to the Resource Manager.
 - Use app-authored Lingo paths to locate the failing generic runtime behavior.
 - After reading the relevant assets, make a separate focused regression test that asserts the generic runtime behavior the assets depend on.
 Do not encode